Dynamical Evolution of Quasi-Hierarchical Triples: External Effects and Possible Eccentricity Drift

-Let us construct a useful model for understanding the evolution of the system.
+Let us construct a useful model for understanding the evolution of the system, under equations \eqref{eqn: evolution}.
 We see from figure \ref{fig:example evolution} that $\mathbf{e}$ and $\mathbf{j}$ explore their available phase-space, with $\omega$ and $\Omega$ varying wildly from one encounter to the next.
 Indeed, if the angles $\omega$ and $\Omega$ change sufficiently fast, then these rapid (in comparison with the changes in $e$ and $i$) fluctuations may be approximated as random.
-This is of course only true on long time-scales, of the order of the oscillation frequency in the top-left panel of figure \ref{fig:phase diagram}.
+This is of course only true on long time-scales, of the order $\tau_{\rm sec}$.
 Equations~\eqref{eqn: evolution} then imply that the motion of $e$ and $i$ can be approximated as a partially-random walk, where, in each step, $\omega_n$ and $\Omega_n$ are essentially random, and the jumps are given by equations~\eqref{eqn: changes per encounter}.
 This walk is correlated in the sense that on short time-scales (the time it takes $\omega$ or $\Omega$ to scramble), $e$ and $i$ retain memory of their previous states.
-We also see that $i$ evolves towards $i=\pi/2$.